RUCAIBox/TextBox/README.md

 Configurate and test (not always necessary) [accelerate](https://github.com/huggingface/accelerate) with `accelerate config` and `accelerate test` in shell ([example](asset/accelerate.md)).

 To accelerate multi-gpu training with `accelerate`, run the script below.
-Note that `accelerate` occupies a communication port, to resolve port conflict, an available port have to be allocated with `main_process_port` manually.
+Note that the main process of `accelerate` listen to port `main_process_port`.
+If you run multiple TextBox instances on a single machine with FSDP (Fully Sharded Data Parallel) enabled, please manually set to a different port.

 ```bash
 accelerate launch [--main_process_port <port-number>] run_textbox.py ...